 In addition, any dirt, debris, or residue will be removed as well.

-You may want to add a little soap, but plain water should do if all that is on the wall is chalk.
+You may want to add a little soap, but plain water should do if all on the wall is chalk.

-If required you can use a solution of water and vinegar in the ratio 1:1 for cleaning.
+If required, you can use a solution of water and vinegar in the ratio of 1:1 for cleaning.

 After letting the surface dry, step back and look at the entire surface to ensure that it is fully clean before going to the next step.